 these possibilities within reach.
 Contact Attorney Lara today to learn

 more about your potential defense strategies.

 Get the defense you need.
 Call (210) 787-2842 today!

-system.
-Do not become just another case number—
+not become just another case number—

 call The Law Office of Guillermo Lara Jr. today to fight your charges and pursue the best possible outcome of your